Frequently Asked Questions: FBI Background Checks & Apostilles for Official Documents

 Not necessarily.
 Spain focuses on offences carrying potential sentences over one year.
 Misdemeanors are often allowed, but each case is reviewed individually.

-6. What is the fastest way to obtain the FBI report: an approved channeler or mailing fingerprints to the FBI? +
+6. What is the fastest way to obtain the FBI report?
+An approved channeler or mailing fingerprints to the FBI? +

 7. I am already in Spain.
 Where can I have my fingerprints taken? +